brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-05-hormonereg.md

 author: Bruce Changlong Xu
 ---

+_"If you want to practice biology, do it on the leading edge, and if you want to be on the leading edge, invent new tools for deciphering biological information"_

 Coming back from the 2025 _Precision Medicine World Conference_ in the Santa Clara Convention Center, I was pleasantly suprised to learn of the legendary **Leroy E Hood, M.D., Ph.D.**.
 Dr. Hood was a legendary scientist that is renowed for contributions to genomics and systems biology; he started his academic career earning a B.S. in Biology from Caltech (1960), followed by an M.D. from Hopkins (1964), and subsequently a Ph.D. in Biochemistry from Caltech once again (1968).
+Then, after three years as a Senior Investigator at the NIH, his academic career began at Caltech, where

 In the 1980s, Hood revolutionized the entire genomics field by developing the first automated DNA sequencer, which used fluorescent dyes and laser detection, instead of radioactive methods.
 This innovation drastically accelerated the speed, and reduced the cost of sequencing, enabling large-scale projects like the Human Genome Project.
 He invented foundational platforms for scientific inquiry (2/3 of the Central Dogma); the DNA synthesizer for custom DNA strands, the protein/peptide sequencer for analyzing amino acids, and constructing proteins -- hence carries the well-earned title of _"the father of molecular biotechnology"_.